Getting a mortgage as a taxi driver

 Using a mortgage broker as a taxi driver

-Not all mortgage lenders are equal when it comes to understanding the implications of self-employed taxi drivers’ income, expenses and net profit figures.
+Not all lenders are equal when it comes to understanding the implications that come with mortgages for taxi drivers, this includes income, expenses, and net profit figures.
 This can make it difficult to navigate the market and know who to approach.

 If you want to discuss your possible options, get in touch today!
 Our expert team of advisors are on hand to discuss your needs over a free no-obligation consultation.